-Proof-of-stake vs. proof-of-work: Differences explained
+Proof-of-stake vs. proof-of-work: Pros, cons, and differences explained

 Though Bitcoin's (BTC) transaction history is securely sequenced using proof-of-work (PoW), it consumes a lot of electricity and the number of transactions it can handle at once is limited.
 As a result, new consensus mechanisms focusing on the less energy-intensive method have emerged, with the proof-of-stake (PoS) model being one of the most prominent.
 These consensus mechanisms enable computer networks to collaborate while remaining secure.